skol25/f-testavalart/README.md

 Note: The mock must be run separately due to an issue when combining commands within `npm start`.

+## Design Concept

+The design was crafted based on several ideas, utilizing carousels to provide a better user experience without excessive scrolling.
+The goal was to create an interactive and comfortable environment for users to explore feature information.
+The design consists of two main sections:

+Also you can find the design here:https://www.figma.com/file/zgbsaDBkMSmNd1m87tOvz4/evalart-design?type=design&node-id=0%3A1&mode=design&t=vhfnRPTgxLDZ8qWu-1

+1. Benefits Carousel
+   In the first part, a carousel showcases various benefits in an interactive and visually appealing manner.
+Users can easily navigate through the benefits, making it a seamless experience.

+2. Features Carousel
+   Below the benefits section, another carousel is implemented, showcasing features in a distinctive style.
+This carousel is designed to present features in an engaging and user-friendly way, ensuring an immersive exploration of the app's capabilities.

 ## Overview

 This redesign of the features page aimed to enhance the development process by initially dedicating time to creating a design in Figma.
 The design presented ideas and outlined the final appearance of the page.
 This phase took approximately 30 minutes as it involved designing a view with two sections.
 My workflow typically involves having a design direction before coding to streamline development and reduce changes later on, ensuring efficiency.